nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * 3a.
 HackAssist detects that the member already exists
      * 3a1.
 Hackassist shows an error message
        Use case ends.

- * *a.
-At any time, User chooses to cancel the process.
+ * 3b.
+HackAssist detects that one of the input fields is incorrectly formated
+   * 3b1.
+Hackassist shows an error message, showing the incorrectly formated field and the specifications of that field Use case ends.

+**Use case: Delete a team member**

+**MSS**

+1. User requests to delete a new member
+2. HackAssist shows a list of fields to input (index)
+3. User inputs fields
+4. HackAssist displays confirmation message
+5. HackAssist removes the user's name and email from all the tasks assigned to that user
+6. HackAssist shows list of all members, excluding deleted member, and the updated task list Use case ends.

+**Extensions**

+Extensions:
+  * 3a.
+HackAssist detects that the index is not a number
+     * 3a1.
+Hackassist shows an error message warnging that the command format is invalid Use case resumes from step 2.

+  * 3b.
+HackAssist detects that the index is invalid
+     * 3b1.
+Hackassist shows an error message warnging that the index is invalid Use case resumes from step 2.

+**Use case: Edit a team member**

+**MSS**

+1. User requests to edit a new member
+2. HackAssist shows a list of fields to input (index and one or more of Name, Phone Number, Email Address, Tags)
+3. User inputs fields
+4. HackAssist displays confirmation message
+5. HackAssist shows list of all members, with that particular member's fields updated Use case ends.

+**Extensions**

+Extensions:
+  * 3a.
+HackAssist detects that the index is not a number
+     * 3a1.
+Hackassist shows an error message warning that the command format is invalid Use case resumes from step 2.

+  * 3b.
+HackAssist detects that the index is invalid
+     * 3b1.
+Hackassist shows an error message warning that the index is invalid Use case resumes from step 2.

+  * 3c.
+HackAssist detects that none of optional fields were inputed
+     * 3c1.
+Hackassist shows an error message warning that at least one field must be edited Use case resumes from step 2.

+* 3d.
+HackAssist detects that not all the optional fields are different from existing fields
+     * 3d1.
+Hackassist shows an error message warning that the fields must be different from the ones inputed Use case resumes from step 2.

+ **Use case: Add a task**

+**MSS**

+1. User requests to add a new member
+2. HackAssist shows a list of fields to input (Name, Description, Priority, Category, Status)
+3. User inputs fields
+4. HackAssist shows list of all members, including new member Use case ends.

+**Extensions**

+Extensions:
-    * *a1.
-HackAssist requests to confirm the cancellation.
+  * 3a.
+HackAssist detects that the task already exists
-    * *a2.
-User confirms the cancellation.
+     * 3a1.
+Hackassist shows an error message
        Use case ends.

+ * 3b.
+HackAssist detects that the deadline has already past
+     * 3b1.
+Hackassist shows an error message, warning that the deadline must be a future date Use case ends.

+ * 3c.
+HackAssist detects that the priority or category is not one of the accepted values
+    * 3c1.
+Hackassist shows an error message, showing the incorrect priority or category and showing the correct values Use case ends.

+ * 3d.
+HackAssist detects that one of the input fields is incorrectly formated
+    * 3d1.
+Hackassist shows an error message, showing the incorrectly formated field and the specifications of that field Use case ends.

-**Use case: Add specific team member to an existing task**
+**Use case: Delete a task**

 **MSS**

+1. User requests to delete a new task
+2. HackAssist shows a list of fields to input (index)
+3. User inputs fields
+4. HackAssist displays confirmation message
+5. HackAssist removes the task from task list and all members assigned to that task
+6. HackAssist shows list of all tasks, excluding deleted task, and the updated person list Use case ends.

+**Extensions**

+Extensions:
+  * 3a.
+HackAssist detects that the index is not a number
+     * 3a1.
+Hackassist shows an error message warnging that the command format is invalid Use case resumes from step 2.

+  * 3b.
+HackAssist detects that the index is invalid
+     * 3b1.
+Hackassist shows an error message warnging that the index is invalid Use case resumes from step 2.

+**Use case: Assign a task to an existing team member**

+**MSS**

 1. User requests to see all tasks
 2. HackAssist shows current list of tasks
-3. User requests specific task
-4. HackAssist displays information on that task
-5. User requests to add member
+3. User edits the task to have the email of a current member
-6. HackAssist shows list of all members
-7. User selects specific member
-8. HackAssist displays information about member and prompts for confirmation
-9. User confirms
-10. User is added to existing task
+4. User is updated to be assigned to existing task
-Use case ends.
+5. Task is updated to show the user assigned to it, and that user's email Use case ends.

 **Extensions**

 Extensions:
   * 2a.
 There are no tasks
-       Use case ends.
+    * Use case ends.

+ * 3a.
+The format of the input email is invalid
+    * 3a1 Hackassist shows an error message that shows what is the expected input Use case resumes from step 2.

- * 5a.
-There are no members
+ * 3b.
+There are no members with the specified email
-    * 5a1 Hackassist shows an error message that there are no members Use case ends.
+    * 3b1 Hackassist shows an error message that there are no members Use case resumes from step 2.

-* 7a.
-HackAssist detects that the member's Ability Rating is lower than the given task
-    * 7a1.
-Hackassist shows a warning message for low user rating
-    * 7a2.
-Hackassist promts for confirmation
-    * 7a3.
-User ackowledges and confirms addition of member Use case resumes from step 8.

-* 7b.
-HackAssist detects that the member already has more than 3 tasks
-    * 7b1.
-Hackassist shows a warning message for potentially overloaded user
-    * 7b2.
-Hackassist promts for confirmation
-    * 7b3.
-User ackowledges and confirms addition of member Use case resumes from step 8.

-* a.
-At any time, User chooses to cancel the process.
-    * a1.
-HackAssist requests to confirm the cancellation.
-    * a2.
-User confirms the cancellation.
-      Use case ends.

- **Use case: Edit deadline of task**
+ **Use case: Edit a task**

 **MSS**

-1. User requests to see all tasks
+1. User requests to edit a new member
-2. HackAssist shows current list of tasks
+2. HackAssist shows a list of fields to input (index and one or more of Name, Description, Priority, Category, Status )
-3. User requests specific task
+3. User inputs fields
-4. HackAssist displays information on that task
+4. HackAssist displays confirmation message
-5. User requests to edit deadline
-6. HackAssist promts input for new deadline
-7. User inputs deadline
-8. User confirms
-9. HackAssist updates deadline
-10. HackAssist displays updated information about task Use case ends.
+5. HackAssist shows list of all members, with that particular member's fields updated Use case ends.

 Extensions:
-* 2a.
-There are no tasks
-    Use case ends.
+  * 3a.
+HackAssist detects that the index is not a number
+     * 3a1.
+Hackassist shows an error message warning that the command format is invalid Use case resumes from step 2.

-* 7a.
-HackAssist detects that the deadline is invalid
+  * 3b.
+HackAssist detects that the index is invalid
-    * 7a1.
-Hackassist shows an error message that the deadline is invalid
+     * 3b1.
+Hackassist shows an error message warning that the index is invalid Use case resumes from step 2.

-    * 7a2.
-User enters new data
-    Steps 7a1-7a2 are repeated until the data entered are correct.
+  * 3c.
+HackAssist detects that none of optional fields were inputed
-    Use case resumes from step 8.
+     * 3c1.
+Hackassist shows an error message warning that at least one field must be edited Use case resumes from step 2.

-* 7b.
-HackAssist detects that the deadline is already past
+  * 3d.
+HackAssist detects that the priority or category is not one of the accepted values
-    * 7b1.
-Hackassist shows an error message that the deadline has already past
+    * 3d1.
+Hackassist shows an error message, showing the incorrect priority or category and showing the correct values Use case ends.

-    * 7b2.
-User enters new data
-    Steps 7b1-7b2 are repeated until the data entered are correct.
+  * 3e.
+HackAssist detects that not all the optional fields are different from existing fields
-    Use case resumes from step 8.
+     * 3e1.
+Hackassist shows an error message warning that the fields must be different from the ones inputed Use case resumes from step 2.

 *{More to be added}*

 ### Non-Functional Requirements